Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Mike Evans announces his NFL retirement before the 2028-29 NFL season start date, otherwise it resolves to "No." The retirement must be intended to be effective immediately or prior to the first new season after the announcement, with the NFL season start date defined as the date of the first regular season game for that season.
-The market opened on May 28, 2026, and closes early upon event occurrence or the 2028-29 season beginning; otherwise, it closes by September 29, 2028, at 11:59 pm EDT.
+This market resolves "Yes" if Mike Evans announces his retirement from the NFL before the 2028-29 NFL season start date, with the retirement intended to be effective immediately or prior to the first new season after the announcement.
+If this condition is not met, the market resolves "No." The market will close by September 29, 2028, at 11:59 pm EDT, or earlier if the event occurs or the 2028-29 NFL season begins.
+The NFL season start date is defined as the date of the first regular season game for that season, and outcomes are verified using major sports and news sources.

 Available Contracts